 Worry about the future

 Everyone out there will tell you to have a plan before you quit your job, and for a good reason.
 The least you can do before quitting your main -or only source of income is have a plan for what to do next.
 But I had barely any plan.
-I knew roughly what I wanted to do, but I had no clear road map for what’s to come.
+I knew roughly what I wanted to do, but I had no clear road map for what was to come.
 And that was a source of worry.

 Doubt about my ability to make money outside of a corporate job